Healthcare & Health Insurance in Mexico

 Do you have anything more to add about local medical facilities in Mexico?

 "I am very close to the many pharmacies for medicines.
 Also there are bi-lingual doctors' offices in many places downtown.
 There are several hospitals nearby within a few miles.
 I have heard that the quality of care is very good.
-But, I have not had personal experience yet, thank goodness," explained one expat living in Playa del Carmen, Mexico.
+But, I have not had personal experience yet, thank goodness," wrote one digital nomad living in Playa del Carmen, Mexico.

 As a foreigner living in Mexico, will I have access to public healthcare?
 What is it like?

 "I have no idea.
 Getting to a Dr. in Tequisquiapan is easy.
 You just ask someone where a good Dr. is and that is where you go.
-The best Drs are at their private hospitals," said one digital nomad in Queretaro City and Tequisquiapan.
+The best Drs are at their private hospitals," remarked one member in Queretaro City and Tequisquiapan.

 "I believe there is a public healthcare system for Mexican citizens, but I don't think it covers foreigners.
 Most people I have met seeking Mexican medical care travel to Mexico either because they can't afford care in the US or are seeking treatment that is inferior in the US.
 Most are paying out of pocket rather than through insurance, as Mexican care often costs less than the insurance would cost.
 Most visit clinics rather than hospitals, by researching the individual practitioners.
-Thus I have heard little about the quality of hospital care," commented a person living in Tijuana, Mexico.
+Thus I have heard little about the quality of hospital care," explained one expat living in Tijuana, Mexico.

 What have your experiences during the pandemic with the local healthcare system been like?